 Defining “Collapse”

-The marker of collapse that I prefer to work with is: when a species’ activity within a given environment goes from expanding to contracting (and then so does its population).
-For our purposes, that’s Homo sapiens and Earth.
+The marker of collapse that I prefer to work with is: when a species’ activity (and population) within a given environment goes from expanding to contracting.
+For our purposes, that’s Homo sapiens (or Homo colossus) and Earth.

 Fiction commonly portrays a single event that suddenly kills all but a handful of people (conflict, disease, etc), and then the protagonist enjoys a clean slate and free rein for their adventures.
 However, it’s more likely that we’ll experience a “messy middle” period that the scriptwriters skip.

-The 2020s and/or 2030s are when we will likely see thus-far-upward trends in food production and industrial activity begin their downward trajectories.
+The 2020s and/or 2030s are when we will likely see food production and industrial activity begin to trend downward.
+The USA has no (declassified) plan for food production decline and no (declassified) plan for widespread prolonged electricity outage.

 Some areas where reduced availability would be the most disruptive are: